RouteToRoot/soc-lab-06-port-scan-detection/README.md

 ### 3. Filtered SYN Traffic in Wireshark
 <img src="screenshots/syn-scan-filtered.png" alt="Wireshark SYN scan filtered traffic" width="900">

 ---

 ## Conclusions

 This lab demonstrated how port scanning activity can be generated, captured, and analyzed using Nmap and Wireshark.

 By performing a SYN scan against the local system, we were able to observe reconnaissance traffic at the packet level and identify the scanning behavior using a targeted Wireshark filter.
-The scan revealed exposed services such as SSH and IPP, which illustrates how attackers enumerate systems before attempting exploitation.
+The scan revealed exposed services such as SSH and IPP, illustrating how attackers enumerate systems before attempting exploitation.

 Understanding how to detect and analyze reconnaissance traffic is an important foundational skill for SOC analysts, as port scanning is often one of the earliest signs of malicious activity in a network environment.